cucumber/docs/content/cucumber/state.md

-If you're using [Ruby on Rails](/tools/#ruby-on-rails), a good tool to deal with this is Ben Mabey's [Database Cleaner](https://github.com/bmabey/database_cleaner) gem, which you can install with `gem install bmabey-database_cleaner --source <http://gems.github.com>`.
+If you're using [Ruby on Rails](/tools/#ruby-on-rails), a good tool to deal with this is Ben Mabey's [Database Cleaner](https://github.com/bmabey/database_cleaner) gem, which you can install with `gem install database_cleaner`.
-(Or, just `gem install database_cleaner` if you are using gemcutter.)

 You can use this very effectively with the `@no-txn` tag.
 For example, add something like the following somewhere in e.g. `features/support/db_cleaner.rb`: